 I’ve even heard from some twin parents that say “one of my twins is developing slower than the other”.
 Yes, that can happen too.
 Let’s find out why.

 Since twins tend to be born early, it is common for them to have developmental delays since they just didn’t have enough time to fully develop in the womb.

 Depending on when your twins were born, their development will vary.
 For example, if your twins are born prematurely as compared to the average 36 to 38 weeks of the twin pregnancy, they may have more complications.

-According to TwinsUK, there are several common developmental delays in twins.
+There are several common developmental delays in twins.
 These include physical development, speech, social, and cognitive abilities.